Oblarg/docs/CommandRewriteDesignDoc.md

 default boolean runsWhenDisabled() { return false; }
 ```

 These work exactly as before, with the exception of `end()`, which has been modified to fill the roll of both `end()` and `interrupted()` in the previous library (the method param indicates whether the command finished normally, or was interrupted).
+For the rest of the document, when we say a command is "interrupted," this means `end(true)` is called; when we say "finished," we mean `end(false)` is called.

-They are defaulted for convenience, so that overriding is not necessary if one does not wish to use one of them.
+The methods are defaulted for convenience, so that overriding is not necessary if one does not wish to use one of them.
 The only difference is that to specify run-when-disabled behavior, one must now override the `runsWhenDisabled()` method instead of calling a `setRunsWhenDisabled()` method (which is not feasible, as `Command` is no longer stateful).

 ##### Handling requirements